St Ambrose College: Recent history

+In November 2014 two long-serving senior teachers at the school were suspended following allegations that they had knowledge of the abuse at the time.
+They were both cleared, and returned to teach at the school in June 2015.
+In 2018, the school issued a "full and unreserved" apology to victims of Morris.

 Overview

 Academic attainment

 In 2010, the Trafford Local Education Authority was ranked seventh out of 150 in the country – and first out of Greater Manchester's 10 LEAs – based on the percentage of pupils attaining at least 5 A*–C grades at General Certificate of Secondary Education (GCSE) including maths and English (100% compared with the national average of 50.7%).
 St Ambrose College was the sixth out of 19 secondary schools in the borough in terms of proportion of pupils achieving at least five GCSEs A*–C (92%).
 For A-level results, the school was ranked fifth out of nine schools in Trafford, with pupils averaging 955.7 points compared to the national average of 739.1.